Blog

 Rev. Dr. Markene Meyer

-My joy as a pastor is caring for souls–providing resources and opportunities for the renewal and rest that only Christ can bring.
+My joy as a pastor is caring for souls, providing resources and opportunities to experience Christ’s renewing and restful presence.

 Subscribe to My Blog